SEMjs-Workshops/vue-js/src/lab-conditional-rendering/README.md

 ## Pre-Lab Setup

 1. Start the UI.
-   - Run `npm run serve src/lab-conditional-rendering/main.js`
+   - Run `npm run serve lab-conditional-rendering`
 2. In a new terminal, start the test runner.
-   - Run `npm test lab-conditional-rendering`
+   - Run `npm run test lab-conditional-rendering`
    - You'll see test failures, which is expected.
 All of the tests will be passing after you complete this lab.

 ## Post-Lab Teardown